Data

 │ 7 │ Sunday │

-The heading is a set of attributes.
+The heading is a set of attributes: day_seq and day_name in the example above.
 Each attribute has a name and a type.
 Currently available types include:

-Other types will be discussed or added later, particularly support for storing dates and times.
+Other types will be discussed or added later.

 Here's a relation literal with a shorthand for the body tuples to simplify typing.
 This relies on the left-to-right ordering of the values in square brackets aligning with the left-to-right ordering of the heading, but only for loading the relation from the script: after that is has no left-right ordering.